frictionlessdata/frictionless-py/docs/guides/introduction-guide.md

 It's now much better!
-Numerical fields are numerical fields, and there are no more textual missing values markers.
-We can't see in the command-line, but missing values are now `None` values in Python, and the data can be e.g., exported to SQL.
-Although, it's still not ready for being published.
+Numerical fields are now numerically typed, and there are no more textual missing values markers.
+We can't see it in the command-line, but missing values are now `None` values in Python, and the data can be e.g., exported to SQL.

+However, the data still isn't quite ready for publishing.
 In the next section, we will validate it!

 ## Validating Data